-- The most suitable option, which sets out the reasons for transferring away from the Railways Pension Scheme. - The second part considers the possible alternatives of a Personal Pension and a SSAS and sets out why we feel adding the funds to a SSAS is most suitable for you.
+- The most suitable option, which sets out the reasons for transferring away from the Amex Pension Scheme. - The second part considers the possible alternatives of a Personal Pension and a SSAS and sets out why we feel adding the funds to your existing SSAS is most suitable for you.